 A Lock Down is used when there is an immediate threat to the building occupants.
-In the event of a Lock Down, students, faculty and staff will be instructed to secure themselves in the room they are in and not to leave until the situation has been curtailed.
+In the event of a Lock Down, students, faculty and staff will be instructed to secure themselves in the room they are in and not to leave until the incident has been deemed safe.
 This allows emergency responders to secure students and staff in place, address the immediate threat and remove any innocent bystanders from immediate danger to an area of safe refuge.